louispan/data-diverse/README.md

 * 1.0.0.0
   - The exposed api shouldn't break, but there are a lot of internal changes.
-  - Added `AFunctor` which can map over the types in the 'Many'.
+  - Added `AFunctor` which can map over the types in the 'Many' <https://github.com/louispan/data-diverse/issues/5>.
   - Added friendlier type synomyns `Collect` and `CollectN` for `collect` and `collectN`
   - Expose type of 'Collector' and 'CollectorN'
   - Replace type parameter `r` from `Case` typeclass with `CaseResult` type family.